 If your cat already has fleas, you can use several methods to eliminate them, and we’ll look at the best ones in this section.

-If your cat has fleas, but you find flea medication too expensive or don’t like to put chemicals into your cat’s body, you will need to give your cat a flea bath using a pet-safe flea and tick shampoo.
+If your cat has fleas but flea medication is too expensive or you don’t want to put a pour-on medication on your cat, you will need to give your cat a flea bath using a pet-safe flea-and-tick shampoo.
 Bathing a cat can be challenging because they usually don’t like water, but it’s very effective at killing fleas, and many shampoos have ingredients that can help soothe the skin that excessive biting and scratching may have irritated.
 It will also help remove loose fur and cut down on shedding.

 Once you have given your cat medication or a bath, you will need to vacuum your home thoroughly, paying special attention to areas that your pet frequents often.
 Fleas also like to hide and lay eggs in out-of-the-way places like closets and under-dressers, so make sure you vacuum there as well.
 Placing a flea collar or other flea-killing product in the bag can help eliminate the fleas you pick up, reducing the risk they will escape again.

 Diatomaceous earth is a powder made from marine shells.
 It’s extremely absorbent and works like salt to pull moisture out of the fleas’ bodies and eggs to kill them.
-You can sprinkle this powder over your carpet and furniture and let it sit for a few hours before running the vacuum.
+You can sprinkle this powder over your carpet and furniture and let it sit overnight before running the vacuum.
 It will also continue to kill inside the bag and will prevent the fleas from escaping.

-If you keep your cat on the porch or in the yard and it still picked up fleas, you can try to add some cedar chips around your home.
+If you keep your cat on the porch or in the yard and it still picks up fleas, you can try to add some cedar chips around your home.
 Fleas and many other insects and animals, including cats, hate the smell of cedarwood and avoid it.
 Adding cedar chips around your home will reduce the risk of fleas coming onto your property and help prevent stray cats that can also bring fleas.
 Cedar chips should only be used outside your home.

 You should avoid using essential oils to eliminate fleas.
 Cats and dogs are very sensitive to many essential oils, including many common air fresheners.
 They can cause serious health problems, including liver failure, so it’s best to keep them away from your pets.

-We hope you have enjoyed reading over this guide and found a few new tips and tricks.
-If we have helped you ease your cats suffering, please share these steps to get rid of fleas on cats on Facebook and Twitter.
+We hope you have enjoyed reading this guide and found a few new tips and tricks.
+If we have helped you ease your cat’s discomfort, please share these steps to get rid of fleas on cats on Facebook and Twitter.